jeftegoes/AwsOverview/Application Integration/Amazon SQS.md

 - When a consumer requests messages from the queue, it can optionally "wait" for messages to arrive if there are none in the queue.
 - This is called Long Polling.
-- **LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application**.
+- **LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application.**
 - The wait time can be between 1 sec to 20 sec (20 sec preferable).
 - Long Polling is preferable to Short Polling.
 - Long polling can be enabled at the queue level or at the API level using `ReceiveMessageWaitTimeSeconds`.